 Monster Hunter is not a portable title.
 The amount of planning and dedication it would take to build a proper character could take hours upon days of thinking.
 In addition, combat with a monster could take anywhere from 15 minutes up to a full hour, making for a very intense bus ride if nothing else.
 You also have to actually find the monster on the map, which is just as time consuming as well.
 It doesn't help that when you're online in Ad Hoc Party, you can't access all your items in the gathering halls (lobby).

-Soul Sacrifice takes much, much shorter time for everything.
+Soul Sacrifice takes much, much less time for everything.
 Partly because of the small, arena-like playing field, partly because it has your entire hub on the aforementioned single page.
 It's the perfect monster hunting title to play on the go in that regard, considering battles can take between five to fifteen minutes, ample time for waiting for something or when on public transit.

 Believe it or not, the more recent PSP Monster Hunters win this round.
 Soul Sacrifice has the luxury of coming out on a very good piece of hardware, and granted it looks more polished (heck, it looks stunning in more than one area) but Monster Hunter comes to a close second.
 So close, in fact, that it can sometimes be hard to believe you're playing this on a PSP, and that's saying something considering the frame rate is more stable than in Soul Sacrifice.
 Its beautiful vistas are worth sometimes just staring at from afar and the monsters are surprisingly detailed.